RandithaK/StudyBuddy/README.md

-This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).
+# StudyBuddy (React Native)

-# Getting Started
+This is a React Native project bootstrapped with `@react-native-community/cli`.

-> **Note**: Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.
+## Getting Started

-## Step 1: Start Metro
+> Note: Make sure you have completed the React Native environment setup before continuing: https://reactnative.dev/docs/environment-setup

-First, you will need to run **Metro**, the JavaScript build tool for React Native.
+### Step 1 — Start Metro

-To start the Metro dev server, run the following command from the root of your React Native project:
+From the project root, start the Metro bundler:

 ```sh
 # Using npm